mr-pmillz/gorecon/README.md

 cp config/config.yaml.dist config.yaml
 ```

-For best results, ensure you add your api keys to recon-ng, at the very least, the free ones.
+For best results, ensure you add your api keys to recon-ng.
 Can also add api keys file path to subfinder via config.yaml.
 For example
 ```yaml